stigtsp/jfpg/README.md

 and a pair of Ed25519 keys for signing.
 It takes your desired key ID (name, email, etc) as its only option.

+Threat Model

+JFPG is designed to secure data that is (or will be) in transit or sitting on a remote server.
+The asymmetric operations are not really intended to secure local data; since secret keys are not encrypted, an attacker with filesystem access will be  able to use them.
+Full disk encryption can mitigate this and provide some protection against an attaker with physical access when the machine is powered off.
+However, an attacker who is able to steal your secret keys can also just steal your plaintext, and possibly sniff your password anyway, so encrypted secret keys are not a cure-all.
+Symmetric encryption with the -c option can provide some protection of locally stored files as it uses a password to generate an encryption key.
+Still, this method is vulnerable to weak passwords or an attacker with the ability to capture your password.
+Securing your machine against such an attacker is beyond the scope of JFPG.

 Primitives used

 	Signing: Ed25519
 	Asymmetric encryption/decryption: Curve25519
 	Symmetric cipher: Xsalsa20-Poly1305
 	Password based key derivation: Scrypt

 Limitations

-	Secret keys are not encrypted.
-This allows them to be used without passwords, but is somewhat less secure.
-However, JFPG cannot secure your computer for you.
-Even encrypted secret keys are not safe if you are running JFPG on a compromised machine.
+	Secret keys are not encrypted, as mentioned above.
+This may be added in the future.

-	There is no forward secrecy (yet).
-A given sender/receiver pair will calculate the same shared symmeric key for all their messages.
+	There is no forward secrecy.
+A given sender/receiver pair will calculate the same shared key for all of their messages.
+This may be fixed in the future.

-TODO

-	Add forward secrecy
-	Allow encrypted secret keys
+	JFPG does not manage keys for you.
+This is a problem that is likely beyond the ability of a command line utility to handle properly.